 Digital Marketing Manager

-Digital marketing managers may be responsible for social media marketing, search engine optimization and content creation, pay-per-click and other forms of digital advertising.
-Measurement and reporting are central to the role.
+Digital marketing managers may be responsible for social media marketing, search engine optimization and content creation, pay-per-click, and other forms of digital advertising.
+Measurement and reporting are central to the role and must leverage data analytics to maximize business objectives.
 While all marketing professionals need to stay current, keeping up to date on marketing technology developments is vital for digital marketing managers.
 The current national average annual salary for this role is $130,391.6, 7

 Marketing managers perform various tasks depending on the industry and the organization in which they work.
 They may function as marketing brand managers, setting overall marketing strategies and tactics for supporting a company or product's image and profitability.
 Or they may have a narrower focus, working with a specific target audience or geographic area.
 In any case, they need to have insight into the entire marketing process, allowing them to develop, execute and evaluate the effectiveness of each marketing campaign.
 Marketing managers also frequently have supervisory duties related to the marketing department.
 The national average salary for marketing managers is $142,170.8